-Our teachers are all Pilates Process™ certified and are are equally passionate about Pilates as they are about the art of teaching.
-Discover more about this talented group below.
+Our teachers are all Pilates Process™ certified and equally passionate about Pilates as they are about the art of teaching.
+Check out this talented group below.

 Teacher Trainer, Franklin Method Educator, Thai Massage Therapist, Reception Manager Hometown: Bathurst, NB

 Born in New Brunswick, I am an Acadian through and through.
 I was first introduced to Pilates during dance training and was inspired to see the positive effect it had on so many people.
 I love teaching and practicing Pilates; sometimes when you teach, you forget how wonderful it feels and then you do it … AMAZING!
 My fascination with the body drew me to my additional training in Thai Massage and Franklin Method certification.
 These three modalities all inform each other and give me a broader perspective on the body.
 When I’m not teaching Pilates, my other interests include … OY! where does one begin?!
 A- Acting, Architecture B- Ballet, Baking C- Cycling, Comedy D- Dancing, Drama E- Europe, Environment… I could go through the whole alphabet!

 Teacher, Hometown: Coaldale, AB